Webinar: Scale-up Principles for Viral Vector Production

 16:00 – Speaker Session & Q&A

-• “Developing curative gene therapies for area genetic diseases” by Frank Staal (Leiden University Medical Center)
+• “Developing curative gene therapies for rare genetic diseases” by Frank Staal (Leiden University Medical Center)

 • “NTrans delivery platform – Unlocking next-generation T-cell therapies” by Ester Weijers (NTrans Technologies BV)